Creating and disseminating educational resources for SSPCloud users

 Developing resources (html pages published on the website or interactive environments) with the AIML4OS templates is very easy: you just have to write text and code chunks in the existing qmd files (index.qmd and chapter1.qmd) or to add new Quarto documents.
 Two important remarks:

-• if you want a static html page, specify format: html;
+- if you want a static html page, specify

-• if you want a Jupyter notebook (Python only), specify format: ipynb;
+format: html; - if you want a Jupyter notebook (Python only), specify

 The first kind of output you may want to produce is a static website, consisting in a series of html documents.
 If you add new pages to the website (preferably in the chapters subdirectory), do not forget to add them to the structure of the website by modifying the _quarto.yml file in two places: in the render argument (so that Quarto compiles them), and in the contents of the sidebar argument (so that all chapters are in the sidebar of the website).

 It is often convenient to have a look at what this website looks like while developing it.
-You can preview your website from command line by executing:
+You can preview your website from the command line by running:

-If you can’t access the website preview because there is no link in the README, it is likely that you forgot to open port 5000 in your configuration.
+If the website preview is inaccessible due to a missing link in the README, you may have forgotten to open port 5000 in your configuration.
 This is easily solved:

 The second kind of output you may want to produce are interactive environments.
 These are particularly useful if your resources contain exercises.
 The final outputs will be quite different for R and Python (Jupyter notebooks for Python, Quarto documents with R chunks for R), but these resources can nonetheless be developed using Quarto.